 There is a general agreement that Luke wrote the book of Acts.
-The tradition and early church also ascribe the authorship to Dr. Luke a close associate of Apostle Paul.
-Luke the beloved physician is the only gentile writer in New Testament (Col 4:14).
+The traditions and early church records ascribe the authorship to Dr. Luke a close associate of Apostle Paul.
+Luke, the beloved physician is the only gentile writer in New Testament (Col 4:14).
 He wrote the Acts of Apostle as a sequel to his Gospel.
 Theophilus was the recipient of both the Gospel of Luke and the Acts of Apostles (Luke 1:4; Act 1:1).
 Obviously Theophilus knew the identity of the author.
 The Acts of the Apostles is the most reliable history of the early church.
-In fact it is the thought through account of eye witnesses.
+In fact it is the thought through eye witness account of early church.
 Luke was close companion and fellow worker of Apostle Paul.
 The use of personal pronoun used by Luke is significant.
 (16:10-18).
 Scholars suggest that external and internal evidences show that Luke wrote the book of Acts between A.D.
 61-63.

 The Acts of Apostles cannot be separated from the Gospel of Luke.
 It was written that we may know the certainty of the orderly account of the gospel and the early church (Luke 1:1-4).
-Since the church was growing rapidly in the Roman world, an authoritative account of the birth of the early church became necessary.
+Since the church was growing rapidly in the Roman empire, an authoritative account of the birth of the early church has become necessary.
 The early church saw the value of the book of Acts and circulated it widely.
 Scholars suggest that this book covers the first 30 years of church history.
 No historian ever had a better background to write this book than Luke.
 He was a close associate of Apostle Paul.
 Dr. Luke was a man familiar with culture, history and Greek language.
-The book of Acts is the chief sourcebook of the birth of the church, world missions, cross cultural evangelism and the spread of Christianity.
+The book of Acts is the chief source book of the birth of the church, world missions, cross cultural evangelism and the spread of Christianity.
 Witness is the key word in the book of Acts and is used 29 times.
+The Holy Spirit is referred to more than fifty times in this book.
 All believers are expected to be witnesses of Christ.
-While the apostles are mentioned collectively as witnesses, this book records the acts of Peter (1-12) and of Paul (13-28) in particular.
-Some suggest that this evangelistic mission lasted 2 years in Jerusalem (1-7), 13 years in Judea and Samaria (8-12) and 15 years in the foreign mission (13-28).
+While the apostles are mentioned collectively as witnesses, this book primarily records the ministry of Peter (1-12) and the ministry of Paul (13-28) in particular.
+Some suggest that this evangelistic mission lasted 2 years in Jerusalem (1-7), 13 years in Judea and Samaria (8-12) and 15 years in the foreign mission or among Gentiles (13-28).
+This book clarifies the historical references in the Pauline Epistles.
+It is the primary textbook of missionary principles and the defense of the Christian faith.
 It is always true that the light that shines the farthest will shine the brightest at home.
 The early church was a worshiping and witnessing community.